 This is the most common question I get after people see the remarkable results they get from optimizing their stomach acid and using the Betaine HCL tablets.
 Because stomach acid is something our body naturally should produce, this is a very valid question and concern.

 The answer is… maybe.
-Individuals who are younger and healthier can quickly regain near optimal HCL production and maintain that throughout life with the right eating plan.
+Individuals who are younger and healthier can quickly regain near optimal HCL production.
+As well as maintain that throughout life with the right eating plan.
 Older individuals or those who have suffered with chronic health problems for a longer time may need extra stomach acid support for life.
-Either way, your life will be much better by taking the HCL supplements you need so you can optimize your digestion than avoiding them or using them marginally.
+Either way, your life will be much better by taking the HCL supplements you need.
+In order for you too optimize your digestion than avoiding them or using them marginally.
 Fortunately, they are one of the most inexpensive supplements you can find on the market.